alissatroiano/MS-1/README.md

 * Schedule: The schedule will provide site visitors with class times & details.
 * User stories: Each user story includes a photo and relevant quote about the studio from current studio members.
 * Sign Up Form: The sign up form will allow current & prospective members to fill out a form with their information so they can book a session at the yoga studio.
+* Contact Form: Contact form will allow current & prospective members to fill out a form and contact the studio

 ## Existing Features
 * Branded Navigation Bar